 Actual Receipts and Expenditure List:

-When the financial year closes on March 31st, a detailed list of actual revenue and expenditure is provided along with reasons for deficit (or surplus) that have occurred during that financial year.
+When the financial year closes on March 31st, a detailed list of actual revenue and expenditure is provided along with reasons for deficits (or surplus) that have occurred during that financial year.

 Economics Government Budget:

-The financial policy for the coming fiscal year is disclosed, which include taxation proposals, spending program, revenue prospects, and introduction of new schemes or projects.
+The financial policy for the coming fiscal year is disclosed, which include taxation proposals, spending programs, revenue prospects, and the introduction of new schemes or projects.

 The Need for Government Budget

-With the social and economic condition of the country in mind, the government is able to distribute resources properly.
+With the social and economic condition of the country in mind, the government can distribute resources properly.

 Reduce the Difference in Income and Wealth: